Size ranking: 27th

 In the sky, the long-suffering Cepheus stands next to Cassiopeia, his feet extending almost to the north celestial pole.
 Each night he circles the pole, and as seen from Greek latitudes would have plunged head first into the sea at the lowest point, suffering the same unceremonious dunking as his vainglorious wife.

-The constellation’s brightest star is Alpha Cephei, named Alderamin, magnitude 2.5.
+The constellation’s brightest star is Alpha Cephei, named Alderamin, magnitude 2.5, which marks the king’s right shoulder; its name is thought to come from an Arabic expression referring to a forearm, which was wrongly applied to it by European astronomers in medieval times.
 But its most celebrated star is Delta Cephei, a pulsating supergiant that varies in brightness every 5.4 days; it is the prototype of the Cepheid variable stars that astronomers use for estimating distances in space.
+The variation of Delta Cephei was discovered in 1784 by the English amateur astronomer John Goodricke (1764–86).

 In the Chinese sky, Alpha, Eta, Theta, Xi, Iota, and Omicron Cephei were members of a nine-star group called Tiangou, the celestial hook (also known as Gouxing, ‘hook star’); the stars in this group were associated with omens regarding earthquakes.
 To the south of Tiangou, the stars Delta, Epsilon, Zeta, Mu, and Nu Cephei formed Zaofu (also spelled Zhaofu), named after the legendary charioteer of the emperor Mu Wang.